L1bra1/RigidFlow/README.md

 The code is created by Ruibo Li (ruibo001@e.ntu.edu.sg).

 ## Updates
-We release an extended version of RigidFlow on [Self-Supervised 3D Scene Flow Estimation and Motion Prediction using Local Rigidity Prior] (https://arxiv.org/abs/2310.11284).
+We release an extended version of RigidFlow on [Self-Supervised 3D Scene Flow Estimation and Motion Prediction using Local Rigidity Prior (T-PAMI 2024)](https://www.computer.org/csdl/journal/tp/5555/01/10530455/1WWdXdJBbTW).
-The code and models of this extended version will be made publicly available.
+You can also check out the arXiv version at  [RigidFlowPP-arXiv](https://arxiv.org/abs/2310.11284).

+The code for self-supervised scene flow estimation can be found in [RigidFlowPP](https://github.com/L1bra1/RigidFlowPP), while the code for self-supervised motion prediction is available in [RigidFlowPP-Motion](https://github.com/L1bra1/RigidFlowPP-Motion)

 ## Prerequisities
 * Python 3.6.13